colah/ByronTrialNotes/day8.md

 (Extremely boring spelling correction in document for 10 minutes)

-* P: Does the video fairly depict a portion of your conversation with Mr. Sonne?
+* Prosecution: Does the video fairly depict a portion of your conversation with Mr. Sonne?
    * Yes.
-* P asks Bui to identify a bunch of pictures.
+* Prosecution asks Bui to identify a bunch of pictures.
    * The ones he shows Byron in interview.

-* P: The statement seems to be cut off at some point?
+* Prosecution: The statement seems to be cut off at some point?
    * Facility was not optimal for recording.
    * I didn't have my own equipment.
    * Went for about 20 minutes more.